-Indeed, given that nearly all criminal prosecutions proceed in state rather than federal court, the Court of Appeals' approach risks a pervasive problem.
-As noted above, the U.S. Manual contemplates Attornev's treating decision to file an information under section 851 for a recidivist enhancement as equivalent to the decision to file a charge and notes that there are legitimate policy reasons why a prosecutor might decline to charge a defendant as a recidivist.
+Given that nearly all criminal prosecutions proceed in state rather than federal court, the Court of Appeals' approach risks a pervasive problem.
+As above. the U.S. Attornev's contemplates treating the decision to file information under section 851 for a recidivist enhancement as equivalent to the decision to file a charge and notes that there are legitimate policy reasons why a prosecutor might decline to charge a defendant as a recidivist.
 U.S. Attorney's Manual § 9-27.300 cmt.
-"Such a reason might include, for example, that the United States Attorney's office is particularly overburdened, the case would be time-consuming to try, and proceeding to trial would significantly reduce the total number of cases disposed of by the office."
+"Such a reason might include, for example, that the United States Attorney's office is particularly overburdened, the case would be timeconsuming to try, and proceeding to trial would significantly reduce the total number of cases disposed of by the office."
 Id.
+Clearly, prosecutors may also exercise their discretion to forgo a recidivist enhancement, as particularly relevant here, because a review of the individual facts and circumstances-including the seriousness of both past and present conduct-may reveal that such an enhancement is not warranted.
+Cf. id § 9-27.230 its incoherence: an individual convicted of a federal misdemeanor would be deemed convicted of a federal felony even though he was neither prosecuted for, nor convicted of, a federal felony in the underlying proceeding.
+(See Pet.
+Br. at 22.)